 For example, a 180 pound adult would eat 180 grams of protein.
 One third of that is about 60 grams.
 If you consumed 60 grams of collagen peptides instead of high biological value protein, you’d miss out on a large amount of essential amino acids.

 Most of the research to date is based on daily intakes of 10-15 grams of collagen.
-So, if I were to recommend an upper end for now, I’d suggest capping it at 20 grams per day.
+So, if I were to recommend an upper end, I’d suggest capping it at 20 grams per day.

-Can’t I just eat collagen, like pork rinds, to get the benefits of collagen hydrolysates?
+Can’t I just eat pork rinds to get the benefits of collagen hydrolysates?

-Of course, if you like to snack on them, as I do, by all means, go for it.
+Of course, if you like to snack on them, as I do, by all means, go for it, especially if you follow a ketogenic diet.

 But you’ll still want to supplement if you’re looking for the health benefits I’ve described in this article.